vishvAsa/kalpAntaram/smRtiH/manuH/sarvASh_TIkAH/04/127_dvAv_eva.md

 <details><summary>गङ्गानथ-तुल्य-वाक्यानि</summary>

-*Yājñavalkya* (1.149).—‘When the place or the man himself, is unclean, when there is thunder and lightning, etc.’
+*Yājñavalkya* (1.149).— ‘When the place or the man himself, is unclean, when there is thunder and lightning, etc.’

 *Āśvalāyana Gṛhyasūtra* (3.4.7).—‘Two occasions have been recognised as unfit for study—*viz*., when the place is unclean and when the man himself is unclean.’

-*Pāraskara* (1.11.7-9).—‘On the death of the teacher, one shall enter the water and desist from study for ten days—for three days, on the death of a fellow-student;—for one day on the death of one who is not a fellow-student.’
+*Pāraskara* (1.11.7-9).— ‘On the death of the teacher, one shall enter the water and desist from study for ten days—for three days, on the death of a fellow-student;—for one day on the death of one who is not a fellow-student.’

 *Gobhila* (3.3.24.27).—‘On the death of a fellow-student,—on the death of one’s own king,—on the death of the teacher, for three days; for a day and night, on the death of the pupil.’
 </details>

 <details><summary>Bühler</summary>